SAP’s acquisition of Signavio goes to the core of its digital business strategy

 Under the terms of a Rise with SAP services engagement, the transition to the business process defined by SAP will be managed under a single contract, including all the integration work provided by third-party IT services providers.
 The providers will act as subcontractors to SAP.
 The goal is to reduce the level of friction organizations encounter when they decide to modernize a business process.

 The business intelligence platform will also continue to play a significant role after the process is modernized, Morato added.
-There’s often a lot of resistance, in the form of organizational inertia, to a new process.
-The SAP platform will enable organizations to identify when employees are either relying on a legacy process that has been rendered obsolete or are not correctly following proper procedures, Morato said.
+There’s often a lot of resistance to new processes, in the form of organizational inertia.
+But the SAP platform will enable organizations to identify when employees are either relying on a legacy process that has been rendered obsolete or not correctly following proper procedures, Morato said.

 SAP will also be using the data collected via the Signavio platform to further refine the processes embedded within S/4 to create a more symbiotic relationship between software and processes, he noted.
 That data will also be employed to train the machine learning algorithms SAP is embedding within its applications and databases.
 “We’ll be able to create business process profiles,” Morato said.